blue-stone-j/cloud-fit/README.md

 This shell file is for compilation and installation of code.

 1. **multi-thread**: First argument of this shell is num of threads to perform compilation and installation.
 For example, `make.sh 7` means 7 threads will be used.
 If no argument is provided, only one thread will be used.
 2. **installation directory**: Default installation directory is root directory of this package.
-You can change `CMAKE_INSTALL_PREFIX` to chage the directory.
+You can change `CMAKE_INSTALL_PREFIX` to change the directory.
 3. **`BUILD_TEST`**: Default value is `TRUE`, which means executable files for test will be generated.
 You can change it to `FALSE` if you don't need it.
 The executable files won't be installed.

 ### cmake